SDGforskning/sdg-strings/SDG10_query_action_WoS.md

- (("rais*" OR "foster*" OR "increas*" OR "promot*" OR "boost*" OR "enhanc*" OR "improv*" OR "better" OR "attain*" OR "achiev*" OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "develop*" OR "establish*" OR "sustain*" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring") NEAR
+ (("rais*" OR "foster*" OR "increas*" OR "promot*" OR "boost*" OR "enhanc*" OR "improv*" OR "better" OR "attain*" OR "achiev*" OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "develop*" OR "establish*" OR "sustain*" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat* )
+NEAR
-  ("income growth" OR "income growth rate" OR "per capita consumption" OR "per capita income" OR "welfare aggregate" OR "shared prosperity" OR "welfare distribution" OR "inclusive growth") )
+  ("income growth" OR "income growth rate" OR "per capita consumption" OR "per capita income" OR "welfare aggregate" OR "shared prosperity" OR "welfare distribution" OR "inclusive growth" )
+ )
 AND
-(("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged" OR "unemployed")
+ (("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged" OR "unemployed"
+  )
 NEAR
-  ("household$" OR "people" OR "family" OR "families") )
+  ("household$" OR "people" OR "family" OR "families" )
+ )
 )
 ```